 Teams must be composed of four high school students from any grade level who will put their heads together to answer rounds of 10 multiple choice questions about critical global issues.
 Each school may bring up to three teams.
 IAF will provide study materials from the World Affairs Council of America (WACA) and offer mentoring services to any Academic WorldQuest team.
-Teams can put in as little or as much time as they choose into preparation — last year’s teams had a great time!
+Teams can put in as little or as much time as they choose into preparation — this year’s teams had a great time!

 Represent Northern Michigan in Washington, D.C.

 The winning team from regional competition travels to Washington, D.C. with their advisor to represent Northern Michigan at the National Academic WorldQuest Competition held at Georgetown University.
 Some 40 cities across the U.S. compete at the national level, representing public, private and charter schools.
 While in Washington, teams will also participate in a variety of global events and tours.
 The NMC University Center is sponsoring the majority of costs for travel to Washington, D.C.
 While at this time we can’t guarantee that all expenses will be covered, we don’t want schools not to participate because of this concern.